 Because we live in a highly marketed/consumerist world, you might have seen some items related to this holiday in retailers you frequent.
 Among the most recognized icons surrounding Day of the Dead are:

 - The Catrina is a colorful skull head decorated in flowers and feminine touches.

 - Sugar skull candies are skull-shaped, 3-D figurines made of sugar and amaranth, decorated in bright, festive colors.

 - Votives in all colors imitating the style of those placed on Mexican altars offered to the dead (tall cylinder, glass candles).

 The holiday traditions are rich and deeply rooted in history.

 However, where I am from in Mexico (Northern Mexico), people do not really set up altars.
-We do have the seasonal flowers and the food items like sugar candy and the fluffy, sugar-coated bread called “Bread of the Dead,” but the largest of the celebrations are located in rural areas that have larger indigenous populations.
+We do have the seasonal flowers and the food items like sugar candy and the fluffy, sugar-coated bread called “Bread of the Dead.”
+The largest of the celebrations are located in rural areas that have larger indigenous populations.
 The most elaborate and beautiful altars can be found in these regions.

-In fact, this celebration has been around for millennia and has adapted to the many turns of events that history has dealt it—like the arrival of the Spanish conquistadors.
+In fact, this celebration has been around for millennia.
+It has adapted to the many turns of events that history has dealt it—like the arrival of the Spanish conquistadors.
 They banned the live sacrifices and replaced them with symbolism.
-For example, Bread of the Dead, a fluffy baked bread with specific components was to replace the actual beating heart of an Aztec princess offered to their gods.
+For example, Bread of the Dead, a fluffy baked bread with specific components, was to replace the actual beating heart of an Aztec princess offered to their gods.
 The European influence also added a burlesque flair to the paintings and depicted characters of the holiday and so many more details that I could go on for pages!

 The historical importance and how deeply this holiday is embedded in the fabric of Mexican culture has been proclaimed World Heritage by UNESCO.
 In other words, this tradition is so unique, so beautiful, and so representative of a culture, that The United Nations have deemed it invaluable World Heritage.